Contributing to Plone Trainings Documentation

 Authors create the Training documentation.
 They should read Building and Checking the Quality of Documentation and General Guide to Writing Documentation.
 They should also read Authors Guide for guidance and tips for writing good Training documentation.

-Trainers should read Building and Checking the Quality of Documentation, and the trainings in Installing Plone for the Training and Teaching.
+Trainers should read Building and Checking the Quality of Documentation and Teaching.
 These documents help trainers prepare for a successful training experience.

 Documentation quality requirements#

 We use GitHub Actions with every pull request to enforce Training documentation quality.
 We recommend that you build the documentation locally to catch errors and warnings early on.
 See Building and Checking the Quality of Documentation for instructions for how to set up and build the documentation and to run quality checks.

 The Plone Foundation has published a Code of Conduct.
 All contributors to the Plone Trainings Documentation follow the Code of Conduct.